sciZer0/7/v/README.md

 </p>

-This paper proposes an idea about the next-gen, layer-1, DAO-style blockchain which from day one is simultaneously:
+The Vote blockchain from day one is simultaneously:

 * highly-decentralized
 * highly-democratic